kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 - Consensus
 - Critical Thinking

-As stated on a previoous section, decisions and actions should be made either by the Release Lead or SIG Leads - Bug Triage's role is mainly to keep track, ping people and report the overall status to the Release Lead.
+As stated on a previous section, decisions and actions should be made either by the Release Lead or SIG Leads - Bug Triage's role is mainly to keep track, ping people and report the overall status to the Release Lead.

 If you see an issue or PR that is not making progress, hasn't got an update for a while and there is no anecdotal knowledge that someone is working on it, you should comment and ask about the status.
 If there is no response for quite some time, it's very likely that it will be marked for the subsequent release.
 The task of filtering becomes more frequent as time progresses.